 What are probiotics?

-Probiotics are live bacteria and yeasts that are called "the good” microorganisms because they benefit the body, specifically the digestive system.
-Probiotics, available in some foods and dietary supplements, are similar to probiotics that exist naturally in your gut.
+Probiotics are live bacteria and yeasts that are called the “good” microorganisms because they benefit the body, specifically the digestive system, by helping digest food, destroying disease-causing microorganisms, and producing vitamins.
+Probiotics available in some foods and dietary supplements are similar to the probiotics that exist naturally in your gut.

-- Replacing the body's "good" bacteria (replacing the "good" bacteria that have been lost when taking antibiotics, for example)
+- Replacing the body's "good" bacteria that have been lost, for example, when you take antibiotics.